uibk-dps-teaching/ps_os_2021/exercise04/README.md

 should list all files in the current working directory that contain the word `foo`.

-To implement this behavior, your program is required to create a process that executes first the command, and then another process that executes the second command.
+To implement this behavior, your program is required to create a process that executes the first command, and another process that executes the second command.
 Communicate between both processes by using an **unnamed** pipe.

 You can assume that each program and its (optional) arguments are passed